LivTel/Docker_Loki/README.md

 External storage mount points are defined in compose.yml.

 The location where Alloy looks for the log files to ingest is defined in config.alloy.
 Currently that is the big external RAID NAS, which is not where vlm are stored.
-You need to mannually copy the vlm that you want ingested over from sdbserver.
+You need to manually copy the vlm that you want ingested over from sdbserver.

 # Still to be done
-* Automatically scrape new vlm as they appearon sdbserver
+* Automatically scrape new vlm as they appear on sdbserver
 * Automate 'this year' in the timestamp.
 Does Alloy default to now if we do not specify a year?